-Microsoft launches Azure VMware Solution to empower organizations on their cloud implementation journey
+Microsoft Launches Azure Vmware Solution To Empower Organizations On Their Cloud Implementation Journey

-(MENAFN- Pro Global) 23 May, 2024; Dubai, United Arab Emirates – Microsoft today unveiled Azure VMware Solution, a fully managed Microsoft service running on VMware validated Azure infrastructure, that empowers organizations to seamlessly extend or completely migrate their existing on-premises VMware applications to Microsoft Azure with minimal disruptions.
-The service is available through Microsoft’s hyperscale cloud data centers in Dubai and Abu Dhabi.
+(MENAFN- NewsVoir) Microsoft today unveiled Azure VMware Solution, a fully managed Microsoft service running on VMware validated Azure infrastructure, that empowers organizations to seamlessly extend or completely migrate their existing on-premises VMware applications to Microsoft Azure with minimal disruptions.
+The service is available through Microsoft's hyperscale cloud data centers in Dubai and Abu Dhabi.

 Launched during an exclusive Microsoft summit, held in partnership with Intel at the Theatre of Digital Art in Dubai, Azure VMware Solution enables organizations to migrate and maintain their existing VMware skills and operational processes to Azure, without the added cost, effort, and risk of re-architecting applications or retooling operations.
 In addition to enhancing an organization's cloud efficiency, the service also allows IT teams to access and leverage a wide range of native Azure services and tools across Microsoft's Security, Data, and Artificial Intelligence stacks.